netdata/kernel-collector/.github/PULL_REQUEST_TEMPLATE.md

 ##### Summary

 ##### Test Plan
-1. Get binaries according your LIBC from [this](ADD ACTIONS LINK HERE) link and extract them inside a `directory`.
+1. Get binaries according your LIBC from [this](ADD ACTIONS LINK HERE) link and extract them inside a directory, for example: `../artifacts`.
 You can also get everything for glibc [here](UPLOAD FILE WITH ALL BINARIES TO SIMPLIFY REVIEWERS).

 2. Extract them running: